hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 ]

 ???
-**This workshop is meant to give a basic introduction to all the major features of Terraform Cloud and Enterprise.**
+**This workshop is meant to give a basic introduction to all the major features of Terraform Enterprise and Enterprise.**

 ---
 name: TFE-Chapter-1